Fred Van Lente

-Fred Van Lente (born February 14, 1972 in Tacoma, WA) from Chagrin Falls, Ohio is an American writer, primarily of comic books and graphic novels.
+Fred Van Lente (born February 14, 1972, in Tacoma, Washington) from Chagrin Falls, Ohio is an American writer, primarily of comic books and graphic novels.

 Career

 Van Lente is the co-founder, along with artist Ryan Dunlavey, of Evil Twin Comics, which produces his and Dunlavey’s non-fiction comic books, the first and most famous of which is Action Philosophers.